vendia/blog/pages/industry-supply-chain-visibility.md

       image: https://res.cloudinary.com/vendia/image/upload/f_auto,q_90/v1677268224/Website/Iso/VendiaShare_iso_lnmpta.svg
   - type: Carousel
     slides:
-      - text: Automating the conversion of PO to WO can reduce processing times by up to 3 weeks.
-By eliminating manual intervention and improving data accuracy, automation can significantly speed up processes.
-This can enable businesses to respond faster to customer demands and reduce lead times.
+      - text: "**Automating partner management tasks, such as PO to WO conversion, can greatly enhance efficiency by reducing the time and effort needed for manual data entry and validation.
+This can improve productivity and allow employees to focus on more strategic tasks.
+Vendia Share's data sharing capabilities can also increase labor productivity by 4.7% and decrease unit labor costs by 0.2% in manufacturing.**"
 seo:
   noindex: false
 createdBy: alexa-vendia
 createdAt: 2023-03-14T17:54:48.347Z
 updatedBy: alexa-vendia
-updatedAt: 2023-03-14T20:19:27.635Z
+updatedAt: 2023-03-14T20:26:37.093Z
 id: 67d8eebe-dcd3-4eea-b201-c86643af97e9
 ---